FabSwingers.com

 My wife’s menopause (early M you could say) given her age started last year … thank god we are and have been always very strong as a Cpl because it’s bloody tough going , obviously more so for the female , but to a large degree also for the other half of the menopausal lady..

-By *iss_Juicy79Woman 9 weeks ago
+By *iss_Juicy79Woman over a year ago

 Edinburgh